haileytapia/portfolio/DiscordUserGuide.md

 ### Open a server

-In the navigation pane, select a server from the server list to open it.
-If the server does not have a custom icon, the background color of its default icon becomes purple when you select it.

-Select a server from the server list to open the server in the chat window and access the channels within it.
-For information about the chachannels, see the [Server UI](#server-ui) and [Channels](#channels) sections of this guide.
+In the navigation pane, select a server from the server list to open it in the chat window and access the channels within it.
+More information about channels is provided [later in this section](#channels).

 ### Join a server